 See it all at a glance

 Evernote has always been a great tool for writers.
 Its structure is similar to that of a book, with notebooks, notes, and tags being analogous to a book’s cover, chapters, and index.

-Now Evernote’s newest features, like Home, Tasks, and Calendar, make it even more powerful, taking it from being a great tool to an indispensable one.
+Now, Evernote features like Home, Tasks, and Calendar make it even more powerful, taking it from being a great tool to an indispensable one.

 Home in Evernote is your one-stop dashboard for all the different elements of your novel.
 In one place, you can see all your notes, including your research, story plots, character profiles, and individual chapters.
 From there, it’s easy to double-check names and dates, and pick up where you left off every day.
 You can also see what tasks you need to complete each day, as well as your schedule so you can find the perfect time to write.

 Do you ever have an idea for a plot point or character detail, but now isn’t the right time to include it in your story?
 Instead of writing it on a scrap of paper that could easily get lost, capture it with the scratch pad widget in Home instead.

 You can also use the scratch pad to keep important details where you can see them.
 For example, is your character right-handed or left-handed?
 Was the moon bright on the night of the murder or were there clouds in the sky?
 Losing track of these could see you writing yourself straight into a plot hole, but with the scratch pad, they’re always front and center.

 Power tip: Evernote Professional and Teams customers can add multiple scratch pads, and even change their title and background color, so you can have a different one for each character.